its-meseba/listele-wep-app/LATEST_FEATURES.md

-# Listelee.io – Latest Features Overview
+# listelee.lumiostudio.co – Latest Features Overview

-Welcome to **Listelee.io** – the launchpad that turns raw startup ideas into thriving ventures.
+Welcome to **listelee.lumiostudio.co** – the launchpad that turns raw startup ideas into thriving ventures.
 Below is a concise overview of the current feature-set as of **July 2025**.

 ---